 Faculty members are expected to submit final grade rosters promptly, usually within 48 hours after administering the final exam (or the last day of class for those courses exempt from a final exam).
 In order to fulfill university requirements, including degree conferral deadlines, a hard deadline for grade submission is set for each semester.
-This date is listed on the college's Administrative Calendar and included in the "Obligations of the Faculty and Syllabus Preparation"
+This date is listed on the college's Administrative Calendar, Academic Calendar and included in the "Obligations of the Faculty and Guidance for Syllabus Preparation" memo.

-Guidelines" memo.
 Grades pending after this deadline will require considerable manual, in-person effort to correct.